 The Duke University Center for Host-Pathogen Interactions (CHoMI) has several openings for Postdoctoral Research Associates.
-The Center was created within the umbrella of the Department of Molecular Genetics and Microbiology and comprises several interdisciplinary and interactive laboratories at Duke University including the Departments of Medicine, Biochemistry, Biology, Pathology, and Molecular Genetics and Microbiology.
-The Center's laboratories are well funded by the Burroughs Wellcome Foundation and NIH.
+The Center was created within the umbrella of the Department of Molecular Genetics and Microbiology and comprises several interdisciplinary and interactive laboratories at Duke University including the Departments of Medicine, Immunology, Biochemistry, Biology, Pathology, and Molecular Genetics and Microbiology.

-There are currently thirteen labs at Duke focused on fungal pathogenesis.
-All thirteen labs are members of the Center for Host-Pathogen Interactions (CHoMI).
-A number of laboratories focus on Cryptococcus neoformans, for which molecular and genetic approaches are being used to investigate population genetics, signal transduction, novel antifungal drug targets, and regulation of growth at 37°C. There is also considerable work in these and other areas involving Candida albicans, Saccharomyces cerevisiae, and other fungi.
+Fungal pathogenesis is a major research focus of several research labs at the Center for Host-Pathogen Interactions (CHoMI).
+Several laboratories focus on Cryptococcus neoformans, for which molecular and genetic approaches are being used to investigate population genetics, signal transduction, cellular growth and to discover novel antifungal drug targets.
+There is also considerable work in these and other areas involving Candida albicans, Saccharomyces cerevisiae, and other fungi.

-Laboratory directors include: Barbara Alexander, J. Andrew Alspaugh, Gary M. Cox, Fred S. Dietrich, Joseph Heitman, Ana Litvintseva, John H. McCusker, Thomas G. Mitchell, John R. Perfect, Mari Shinohara, William Steinbach, Rytas Vilgalys, and Aimee Zaas.
-Internet links to each investigator can be found at: http://mgm.duke.edu/host-microbial-interactions/faculty.htm.
+Laboratory PIs include: Barbara Alexander, J. Andrew Alspaugh, Nich Buchler, Gary M. Cox, Fred S. Dietrich, Joseph Heitman, Paul Magawene, John H. McCusker, John R. Perfect, Mari Shinohara, William Steinbach, Rytas Vilgalys, and Aimee Zaas.
+Links to each investigator can be found at: http://mgm.duke.edu/chomi/faculty-and-research

-The Duke University Bacteriology Research Unit laboratory directors include: Alejandro Aballay, Soman Abraham, Jorn Coers, Xinnian Dong, Vance Fowler, Richard Frothingham, Meta Kuehn, Sunhee Lee, Dewey McCafferty, Patrick Seed, Gregory Taylor, David Tobin, and Raphael Valdivia.
-Direct links to each investigator can be found at: http://mgm.duke.edu/host-microbial-interactions/faculty.htm.
+The Duke University Bacteriology Research Unit laboratory PIs include: Soman Abraham, Mehreen Arshad, Jörn Coers, Xinnian Dong, Vance Fowler, Kathy Franz, Richard Frothingham, Meta Kuehn, Amanda McLeod, Sunhee Lee, Dewey McCafferty, John Rawls, Gregory Taylor, David Tobin and Raphael Valdivia.
+Direct links to each investigator can be found at: http://mgm.duke.edu/chomi/faculty-and-research

 We are seeking talented scientists with research expertise in any of the following areas: genetics, microbiology, population studies, evolution, molecular biology, biochemistry, pharmacology, animal models and/or microbial pathogenesis.
 Prior research experience with pathogenic fungi or bacteria is not essential.

 Salaries are commensurate with skills and experience.
-Relative to many other parts of the country, the Research Triangle area has a modest cost of living.
-For additional information, please consult the Center for Host-Pathogen Interactions (CHoMI) web site http://mgm.duke.edu/host-microbial-interactions/index.htm.
+Relative to many other parts of the country, the Research Triangle metropolitan area combines high quality of life with relatively modest cost of living.
+For additional information, please consult the Center for Host-Pathogen Interactions (CHoMI) web site http://mgm.duke.edu/chomi.